SciPhi-AI/R2R/README.md

    ```
    This command streams the RAG query results from the server.

-### Server-Client Summary
+### Client-Server Summary

-By using the server-client model, you can extend the basic R2R demo to support more scalable and modular deployments.
+By using the Client-Server model, you can extend the basic R2R demo to support more scalable and modular deployments.
 The server handles requests and performs heavy computations, while clients can communicate with the server to perform ingestion, search, RAG, and other operations, as shown in the examples above.
 For detailed setup and basic functionality, refer back to the [R2R Demo](#r2r-demo).

 # R2R Dashboard